brechtvdv/Article-Open-Traffic-Lights/content/implementation.md

 Finally, following **metadata** _must_ be added to every fragment:

 * the **topology** of the intersection (MAP): when available, the identifiers of the lanes of the local authorities should be reused.
 Otherwise, a lane should be defined using _otl:Lane_ and use _http://purl.org/dc/terms/description_ and _http://www.opengis.net/#geosparql/wktLiteral_ to allow user agents select a lane.
-* an Open **license** (cfr.
-[CC0](https://creativecommons.org/publicdomain/zero/1.0/))
+* an Open **License** (cfr.
+[CC-0](https://creativecommons.org/publicdomain/zero/1.0/))

 In next section, a method will be proposed for long-term preservation of these fragments.

-### Preservation method
+### Preservation strategy
 {:#preservation}

 With our specification, one observation with the average size of 7 kilobytes is published every second which generates more than a half gigabytes per day.
 It is important that inactive data is removed from the Open Data server to keep it light-weight, however, these should still be available for retrieval.

 Storage solution tape require a different approach for preserving traffic lights data.
 As discussed in the background, tape is cost-efficient for large files.
 To circumvent this, Linked Data Fragments can be merged into one bigger Linked Data Fragment.
 This means that not the exact bytes are preserved, but only the statements.
 Validating with [_graph isomorphism_](cite:cites carroll2002matching) is not possible as the merged graph contains more statements than the original graphs that needs to be compared with, but the ideas of generating an equivalence mapping between blank nodes can be re-used for statements preservation.
 With these merged fragments archiving traffic lights data on tape becomes feasible.
 For disk archives, there is no need to create bigger files, thus archiving can be done traditionally as explained in [section 2](#background).

-There are four aspects on synchronizing archives with our specification for traffc lights data ([](#timeseries-archive)):
+There are four aspects on synchronizing archives with our specification for traffic lights data ([](#timeseries-archive)):

-* 1) archives need to harvest and optionally merge the Linked Data Fragments by following the provided hypermedia links in the Open Data interface
+ 1. archives need to harvest and optionally merge the Linked Data Fragments by following the provided hypermedia links in the Open Data interface
-* 2) a hypermedia link is added to it's previous harvested fragment
+ 2. a hypermedia link is added to it's previous harvested fragment
-* 3) an access URL is exposed by the archive that redirects to the latest harvested fragment
+ 3. an access URL is exposed by the archive that redirects to the latest harvested fragment
-* 4) the last published fragment of the Open Data interface links to this access URL so the Linked Open Data interface constitutes with the archive
+ 4. the last published fragment of the Open Data interface links to this access URL so the Linked Open Data interface constitutes with the archive

 <figure id="timeseries-archive">
 <center>